 Dr Herbert is a Fellow of the College of Family Physicians of Canada, Fellow and current President of the Canadian Academy of Health Sciences and an International Member of the National Academy of Medicine.

-France Légaré MD, PhD, CCFP, FCFP practised family medicine in Quebec and is a full professor in Family and Emergency Medicine at Université Laval, Quebec.
-In 2005, she obtained her PhD in Population Health from the University of Ottawa The same year, she was awarded a grant as a clinical investigator from the Fonds de la recherche en santé du Québec (FRSQ) for her research program entitled "Health professionals in primary care: From knowledge brokers to decision brokers."
-Since June, 2006, Dr. Légaré has been the Canada Research Chair in the Implementation of Shared Decision Making in Primary Care, junior level.
-She has also been the Canadian Cochrane Network Site representative at Université Laval (the CHUQ Research Centre) since 1999.
+France Légaré, MD, PhD, CCFP, FCFP practised family medicine in Quebec and is a full professor in Family and Emergency Medicine at Université Laval, Quebec.
+In 2005, she obtained her PhD in Population Health from the University of Ottawa.
+The same year, she was awarded a grant as a clinical investigator from the Fonds de la recherche en santé du Québec (FRSQ) for her research program entitled "Health professionals in primary care: From knowledge brokers to decision brokers."
+From June 2006 to May 2016, Dr. Légaré held the title of Tier 2 Canada Research Chair in Shared Decision Making and Knowledge Translation, junior level.
+As of June 1st 2016, she holds the title of Tier 1 Canada Research Chair in Shared Decision Making and Knowledge Translation.
+She was also the Canadian Cochrane Network Site representative at Université Laval (the CHU de Québec Research Centre) from 1999 to 2013 and, from 2013-15, its inaugural scientific director.
+She now acts as its scientific co-director.

 Heather Macdonald, PhD is Associate Director of Research for the Bone Health Research Group at the University of British Columbia and the Centre for Hip Health and Mobility.
 She received her PhD from the University of British Columbia in Exercise Science and went on to complete a postdoctoral fellowship in bone imaging at the University of Calgary.
 Her main research interest is the relationship between physical activity and bone health across the lifespan, with a particular focus on how physical activity affects bone growth and development in healthy and clinical populations as measured using state-of-the-art bone imaging techniques.
 Heather also has a keen interest in promoting physical activity and healthy living in elementary and secondary schools and has been involved with intervention trials that have led to changes in provincial policies related to school-based physical activity.

-John D. Wark MBBS, PhD, FRACP.
-Head, Royal Melbourne Hospital Bone and Mineral Service and Broadmeadows Osteoporosis Centre.
+John D. Wark, MBBS, PhD, FRACP is Head of the Royal Melbourne Hospital Bone and Mineral Service and Broadmeadows Osteoporosis Centre.
 Dr. Wark is Professor of Medicine at the University of Melbourne, Australia.
 He has an international reputation in the bone field and is known for his work on vitamin D metabolism; for studying twins of different ages and genders over many years; for the role of physical activity in bone health and for his work with the World Health Organization as a consultant on osteoporosis and menopause.
 He also works with merino sheep as an animal model of osteoporosis.
 Sheep are more suitable than many non-primates because they ovulate year-round (like women) rather than sporadically, or once a year.